madewhatnow/TFmini-I2C-Python/readme.md

 ## Hardware setup

-The TFmini-I2C module runs on 5V (with a peak current of 80mA!), so make sure the power supply is sufficient.
-THe SCL and SDA lines run on 3.3V logic level, so can be directly interfaced with a Raspberry Pi.
+The TFmini-I2C module runs on 5V (with a peak current of 80mA!), so make sure the power supply can support the sensor.
+THe SCL and SDA lines run on 3.3V logic level, and can therefor be directly interfaced with a Raspberry Pi.

 Potential concerns: the sensor might use clock stretching, which is broken on Raspberry Pis (supposedly fixed on the Raspberry Pi 4).
 Reducing the I2C bus speed, or creating a device tree overlay / software I2C bus should fix any problems.